silverstagtech/blog/content/post/anchoringinlife.md

 >
 > Scientists have been trying to correct this misconception for years but because the anchor is set, confirmation bias kicks in and anything they tell you that is different now needs to compete against your anchor.

+Think about this for a few seconds:

-Why do we just trust this information when we can now clearly see it as wrong?
-Because there was nothing to fight.
+> Q: Why did we just trust this information when we can now clearly see it as wrong?
+>
+> A: Because there was nothing in place to fight with.

 The information won the decision by default.
 Now anything that contradicts the information needs to prove its worth before it can be replaced.
 How you replace that anchor is a different story and will most likely have an anchor to help it along.

 In summary: